KBNLresearch/xml-workshop/intro.md

 This course is set up to be a quick-start into working with XML files using Python.
 No prior knowledge of Python or XML is needed as the first lessons cover the basics of working with Python in
 Jupyter Notebooks as well as the basics of XML structure.
 We will give an overview of two Python packages that are often used when working with XML.
-After this, a practical lesson for both packages follows, in which you learn how to extract use the packages to extract content and metadata from an example XML file.
+After this, a practical lesson for both packages follows, in which you learn how to use the packages to extract content and metadata from an example XML file.

 We continue with an introduction to three XML formats that are commonly used in Digital Heritage institutions.
 The remaining lessons are practial examples and exercises to get familiar with extracting content and metadata from these files with Python.